Join our Carlow Coding Club!We meet every Wednesday at 16:15 - 17:15 (beginners) and 17:30 to 18:30 (experienced coders).

 If you have any other questions please contact us at firstname.lastname@example.org

-Educational & fun projects that your students will loveEach lesson is graded and lists the topics covered & duration.
-Here's a sample of some of the lessons in the Coding Curriculum.
+Educational & fun projects that kids loveEach lesson is graded and lists the topics covered & duration.
+Here's a sample of some of our coding lessons.

 In this lesson we will control a spaceship with your mouse and shoot down balloons that randomly appear on the screen.
 We'll use variables to keep track of your score and how many lives you have left.

 In this lesson we will program a car to drive around a test track with no one driving it except a computer program!

 In this lesson we will make a program that allows us to create characters and dress them up in different clothes and accessories.

 In this lesson we will create our own calculator and program it to do addition, subtraction, multiplication and division sums.
 We'll also give the calculator it's own personality!

 Eye Colour Predictor